Quantum Dynamics of Vibrationally-Assisted Electron Transfer beyond Condon approximation in the Ligand-Receptor Complex: Introduction

+To tackle these challenges, we employ a non-perturbative stochastic quantum dynamics approach, namely the Non-Markovian Quantum State Diffusion (NMQSD) or Non-Markovian Stochastic Schr\"odinger Equation (NMSSE) formalism~\cite{diosi1997non,Strunz1999}.
+This method allows us to simulate the reduced quantum dynamics of an effective ligand--receptor electron-transfer system under the influence of a structured environment, without relying on a Markovian or weak-memory approximation.
+In the present model, the system consists of a receptor donor--acceptor two-level system coupled to an effective ligand vibrational coordinate, while the surrounding protein-like and solvent-like environment is represented through analytical spectral densities.

+By averaging over an ensemble of stochastic quantum trajectories, each corresponding to a realization of the environmental noise, we reconstruct the reduced density-matrix dynamics of the open system.
+In the appropriate limiting regime---high temperature, weak electronic coupling, fast bath relaxation, and predominantly diagonal coupling---the dynamics reduce to approximately exponential kinetics, and the extracted transfer rates recover the expected Marcus--Jortner activationless trend.
+This provides a consistency check on the stochastic dynamics and connects the model to established semiclassical electron-transfer theory~\cite{Breuer2002theory,Mukamel1995principles}.

+We then use the same framework to explore regimes beyond this classical limit, including finite environmental memory, structured bath correlations, stronger vibronic coupling, and non-Condon/off-diagonal coupling.
+These simulations are designed to identify general mechanisms by which ligand vibrations and environmental fluctuations can enhance, suppress, or selectively gate electron transfer in receptor-like systems.
+Thus, the present study should be interpreted as a phenomenological and methodological investigation of vibrationally assisted electron transfer, rather than an atomistically specific simulation of a particular ligand--receptor interface.

 The remainder of this paper is organized as follows.
-In Section~II, we define the system Hamiltonian and the open-system model, detailing how the vibrational mode and the environment are incorporated, including both diagonal and off-diagonal system--bath couplings.
-Section~III outlines the theoretical foundation of the NMSSE approach and our numerical implementation, highlighting how non-Markovian environmental effects are handled via a colored-noise Stochastic Schr\"odinger equation.
-In Section~IV, we present and discuss the results of our simulations.
-We first consider the Markovian limit with purely diagonal coupling and compare the quantum dynamics to Marcus–Jortner rate predictions.
-We then introduce a structured (sub-Ohmic) bath to examine non-Markovian effects on coherence and transfer efficiency.
-Finally, we include non-Condon (off-diagonal) coupling and demonstrate its profound impact on the vibrational gating mechanism.
-Section~V concludes the paper with a summary of key findings, implications for the ACE2--Spike binding mechanism and similar biomolecular switches, and suggestions for future investigations, including potential experimental tests and applications in drug design.
+In Section~II, we define the generic ligand--receptor Hamiltonian and the corresponding open-system model, including the effective ligand vibrational mode, the dissipative environment, and both diagonal and off-diagonal system--bath couplings.
+Section~III outlines the theoretical foundation of the NMSSE approach and our numerical implementation, emphasizing how non-Markovian environmental effects are incorporated through colored stochastic noise and memory kernels.
+In Section~IV, we present and discuss the simulation results.
+We first examine the Markovian limit with diagonal coupling and benchmark the extracted rates against Marcus--Jortner theory.
+We then analyze how structured environmental memory modifies coherence, relaxation, and transfer efficiency.
+Finally, we investigate non-Condon/off-diagonal coupling and show how dynamical modulation of the tunneling pathway can produce vibrational gating and frequency-selective electron transfer.
+Section~V summarizes the main findings, discusses their implications for generic ligand--receptor electron-transfer mechanisms, and outlines future directions, including atomistic MD or QM/MM extraction of realistic spectral densities and coupling parameters.